visualinventor/JMR-Pi-2/README.md

 To get the code, log onto your R-PI, start a terminal if you do not have one already and run the following commands:

+FIRST: Make sure you have a known working wired internet connection to your Pi.

 ```bash
 git clone https://github.com/visualinventor/JMRPi2
 ```